-Next, thoughtfully ask yourself if after six months they will continue to be supportive when you have spent a bunch of money, you are working 70 hours a week, your together time has dwindled to a fraction of its former glory, you aren’t pulling your weight with the household chores, and there are next to no jobs coming in.
+Next, thoughtfully ask yourself if after six months they will continue to be supportive when you have spent a bunch of money with little or n return, you are working 70 hours a week, your together time has dwindled to a fraction of its former glory, you aren’t pulling your weight with the household chores, and there are next to no jobs coming in.

 It is a huge ask of your partner to get on board and stay on board as the VO Express is barreling downhill and no one knows whether it will crash in a fiery ball of dashed hopes and devastated finances or whether it will softly glide into a luxury villa in Luxembourg.